 por favor gracias de nada

-kurimanzutto is pleased to present por favor gracias de nada, the most recent collaboration between Mexican artist Gabriel Kuri and British artist, Liam Gillick.
-Running from 3 to 26 April in Mexico City, the exhibition will be located in a shop taken over for the project.
+kurimanzutto is pleased to present por favor gracias de nada (please thank you your welcome) the most recent collaboration between Mexican artist Gabriel Kuri and British artist Liam Gillick.
+The exhibition will be held in a shop in the Condesa neighborhood that has been taken over for the project.

-Kuri’s second work finds items of his clothing, dry-cleaned and pressed, preserved firstly by their protective plastic sleeves, and then in a refrigerator.
-The dichotomy created by Kuri’s clashing plastic bags is a device repeated in this work, but this time by acknowledging the cyclical processes of heating and chilling, which can be viewed as metaphors for recurring moments, actions and events which do not normally or necessarily overlap.
+Kuri’s second work finds items of his clothing –dry-cleaned, pressed, and preserved by their protective plastic sleeves– in a refrigerator.
+The dichotomy created by Kuri’s clashing plastic bags is a device repeated in this work, but this time he acknowledges the cyclical processes of heating and chilling ––possible metaphors for recurring moments, actions, and events which do not normally or necessarily overlap.

 Gillick’s new works are more open structures than his recent works, and abandon the use of multi-coloured Plexiglas.
 Instead they favour the painting of the gridded aluminium frame, leaving a more permeable structure, which can also be entered from one side.

-Both artists are interested in systems of operation and offer spaces for discussion which are not prescribed, and are often deliberately confused, pushing us to reassess the social space we inhabit.
-While the systems used in Gillick’s case exist substantially in parallel structures, like his texts, in Kuri’s case they are concealed within the object, and look little further than to their materiality for their meaning.
-While each artist has produced separate works for this exhibition, they will collaborate on a site-specific work which draws on both their practices and recognizes the siting of the exhibition in this unconventional and short-lived setting.
+Both artists are interested in systems of operation and offer arbitrary spaces for discussion that are often deliberately confused, pushing us to reassess the social space we inhabit.
+While the systems used in Gillick’s case exist, like his texts, substantially in parallel structures, in Kuri’s case they are concealed within the object and search slightly beyond their materiality for their meaning.
+While each artist has produced separate works for this exhibition, they will collaborate on a site-specific work that draws on both their practices and recognizes the siting of the exhibition in this unconventional and short-lived setting.

-The artists’ first collaboration, involving just the two if them, was the project Everyday Holiday at Le Magasin, Grenoble (1996), which created a yearly calendar of events and special occasions based on following but altering local customs, Saint Day celebrations and commemorations.
-They also worked together with others on the exhibition Dedallic Convention at MAK, Vienna (2001), a hypothetical convention which examined modes of improvisation.
+The artists first collaborated in 1996 with the project Everyday Holiday at Le Magasin in Grenoble; in it they created a yearly calendar of events and special occasions based on sequential but altering local customs, calendar of saints' days celebrations and commemorations.
+They also worked together with others on the exhibition Dedalic Convention at MAK in Vienna (2001), a hypothetical convention that examined modes of improvisation.
 Kuri was also designated one of the supervisors for The Trial of Pol Pot (1998), a Phillippe Parreno and Liam Gillick project at Le Magasin, which assessed the tangible and the mythical within the enigmas behind this architect of genocide.